Bat-Husky/SpyroBot/README.md

 ## Setup

 Download this code, put your information in JSON/config.json or it will not work.
-Finally, launch the bot with **nodejs** as below.
+Finally, launch the bot with **nodejs** as below.<br>

-PS : `OwnerGuildID` is crucial for slash commands
+PS : `OwnerGuildID` is crucial for slash commands, you need to put quote when you set the variable.

 ```bash
 node index.js